programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 $it = 'floccinaucinihilipilification';
 print '<p>I think he is doing '.$it.' again</p>';
 ```
 Don’t worry about the detail of the syntax.
 It is enough for you to understand the core concept here.
 First, we put this long word in a variable called “it” (`$it`).
 Then, we can use `$it` to refer to the long word in the second line.
 The result is HTML paragraph of “I think he is doing floccinaucinihilipilification again”.
-It is like a mathematical formula, right?
+It is like a mathematical formula.
 You probably understand the following without explanation. x and y are variables containing numbers.

 x = 10